 Equipment

 Farmers use a wide variety of equipment and gear to maintain their kelp farm.
-Potentially, much of the equipment can be repurposed from other farms or the fishery industry, but it needs to be designed and assembled differently.
-The key aspects of the design are usability for maintenance and harvesting, as well as effective use of space.
+Much of the equipment can be repurposed from other farms or the fishery industry, but it needs to be designed and assembled differently.
+The key aspects of the design are utility for maintenance and harvesting, as well as effective use of space.
 When setting up, ensuring the proper tension of the lines is a challenging part of any farm design.
 It's essential to figure out how to make sure the lines are stable but flexible enough to withstand storms and avoid becoming entangled with each other.

 Grow line buoys